How to Get Ready for Lent

 Lent is an extended period of time during which the Church prepares herself to celebrate the great mysteries of Holy Week.
 During Holy Week, the Church recalls the suffering and death of the Lord Jesus and celebrates the startling revelation of his Resurrection from the dead.
-The culmination of Holy Week is presented in three days of intense prayer and worship; Holy Thursday (the Church commemorates the gift of the Blessed Sacrament and the priesthood); Good Friday (the Church mourns the death of the Lord Jesus, but also celebrates the event of Christ’s death as fulfillment of the Incarnation) and with the ritually evocative vigil Mass on Holy Saturday, the Church marks and remembers the joyous and startling revelation of Christ’s resurrection from the dead.
-The day of the Lord’s Resurrection from the dead, commemorated with the vigil on Holy Saturday and at the Masses on Sunday, is popularly known as Easter.
+The culmination of Holy Week is presented in three days of intense prayer and worship: Holy Thursday (the Church commemorates the gift of the Blessed Sacrament and the priesthood); Good Friday (the Church mourns the death of the Lord Jesus, but also celebrates the event of Christ’s death as the fulfillment of the Incarnation); and the ritually evocative vigil Mass on Holy Saturday, in which the Church marks and remembers the joyous and startling revelation of Christ’s resurrection from the dead.
+The day of the Lord’s resurrection from the dead, commemorated with the vigil on Holy Saturday and at the Masses on Sunday, is popularly known as Easter.

-It is important to remember that the preparation of Lent are not simply meant to inculcate in the faithful faith-based ethics or self improvement, but to prepare us for worship.
+It is important to remember that the preparation of Lent is not simply meant to inculcate in the faithful faith-based ethics or self-improvement, but to prepare us for worship.
 The reception of ashes is not intended to be a sign of a vague, cultural association with the Catholic Church, but an external reminder that from the day of Ash Wednesday forward, you are preparing yourself for the awe-filled observances of Holy Week.